CLI Commands

 openboot login

-Authenticate with openboot.dev via browser.
-Required for installing private configs and uploading snapshots.
+Authenticate with openboot.dev through your browser.
+Required to install private configs and to publish snapshots.

 openboot login